rseah145/smw-term2/Journal_3_notes/Section A.md

 The 2 important types of messages to highlight are "Authenticators" and "Tickets"

-Authenticators are a record containing info
+Authenticators are a record containing info that can be shown to be recently generated using